 Italy - Serie B & Above

 Database Size - When you are setting up your game for the first time, cancel the wizard and then under 'options' you

 are given the choice of a player database size.
-I would always recommend starting with a large database of players, as
+I would recommend setting the database size to Custom, in the

 Assistant Manager - Firstly you need to check the statistics of your assistant manager, if he has low stats for judging